mohan-chinnappan-n/openCTI/ac.md

 For Salesforce Compatibility Mode, choose Classic for the Salesforce Classic and Salesforce Console or Lightning for Lightning Experience.

+Note:

+1. The suffix for the Amazon Connect CTI Adapter URL is set to Lightning.
+If you were configuring the Amazon Connect CTI Adapter for Classic or Console, those suffixes would be used instead.
+2. Salesforce Compatibility Mode is set for Lightning.
+This would be set to Classic if you were configuring for Classic or Console.
+3. The Amazon Connect CCP URL is set to your Amazon Connect instance name. (replace YOURINSTANCENAME with your Amazon Connect instance name).
+4. If you are using this in another country (i.e. Great Britain), set the appropriate two digit ISO country code.
+5. Provide access to users (i.e. admins, supervisors, agents) who will be using the CCP.

 #### Amazon Connect CCP URL